georgia-tech-db/evadb/docs/source/overview/getting-started/installation-options.rst

 * ``pip install evadb[qdrant]`` for installing the Qdrant vector database system.
 It enables use-cases related to similarity search based on feature vectors.

 * ``pip install evadb[ludwig]`` for installing the Ludwig model training framework.
-It enables use-cases related to training and fine-tunining AI models.
+It enables use-cases related to training and fine-tuning AI models.

 * ``pip install evadb[ray]`` for installing the Ray compute engine.
 It enables EvaDB to do more efficient query execution on CPUs and GPUs.